PhotonVision/photonvision-docs/source/docs/installation/sw_install/raspberry-pi.rst

 ---------------------
 An 8GB or larger card is recommended.

 Use `Balena Etcher <https://www.balena.io/etcher/>`_ to flash an image onto a Raspberry Pi.
-Select the downloaded ``.zip`` file, select your microSD card, and flash.
+Select the downloaded ``.tar.xz`` file, select your microSD card, and flash.

 For more detailed instructions on using Etcher, please see the `Etcher website <https://www.balena.io/etcher/>`_.